cedricss/reactive.how/pipeline-operator.md

 * [Prettier](https://prettier.io/) code formatter, that now supports the pipeline operator by default
 * [Fira Code](https://github.com/tonsky/FiraCode) font with programming ligatures to have `▷` instead of `|>`

-> <small>🎨 In the [previous episode](/max) I used the [Gloom theme](https://marketplace.visualstudio.com/items?itemName=adamgirton.gloom) port for VS Code.
+> <small>🎨 In the [previous episode](/max), I used the [Gloom theme](https://marketplace.visualstudio.com/items?itemName=adamgirton.gloom) port for VS Code.
 But it doesn't work with ▷ the ligature.
 Instead, in today's demo, I used the [Hydra theme](https://marketplace.visualstudio.com/items?itemName=juanmnl.vscode-theme-hydra).</small>

-On [reactive.how](/), I create animated cards that show how Reactive Programming operators works.
+On [reactive.how](/), I create animated cards that show how Reactive Programming operators work.
 In particular, in this episode you saw _map_ and _take_:

 > [![](/img/map/icon.png){:.w150}](/map) [![](/img/take/icon.png){:.w250}](/take) <br/> ▶️ [Episode 2 - **map**](/map) &nbsp;▶️ [Episode 9 - **take**](/take)